 So the Word of God and the Spirit of God work hand in hand.
 As we spend time in God’s Word, the Holy Spirit teaches, changes and strengthens us to become the people God intended us to be all along.

 Let’s purpose to spend time in God’s Word and allow the Holy Spirit to bring change to our hearts and minds today.
 Let’s be a transformed people!

 I saw this image recently and it reminded me that sometimes we wait a long time for the things God has in store for us.
 We see that Moses, Abraham, Joseph and even Jesus waited a long time!

-When I saw this I was reminded of how God first spoke to me about school chaplaincy 30 years ago.
+When I saw this I was reminded of how God first spoke to me about some things 30 years ago.
 I went and did some Bible college to prepare and thought it would be in a year or two.
 However, some things took twenty or more years to happen.